 5. Educational Initiatives:

-• Provides workshops, training, and outreach on topics like mental health, diversity and inclusion, and interpersonal violence prevention.
+• Provides workshops, training, and outreach on topics like mental health, belonging, and interpersonal violence prevention.

 • Works to create a supportive campus climate.